 Principle Five: A Well-Functioning Board of Directors

-The Board is currently comprised of the Non-Executive Chairman, Richard Morgan, Richard Hullihen (CEO), Bastiaan Driehuys (CTO), Kenneth West (COO), Robert Bertoldi (NED) and two other NEDs, Juergen Laucht and Jonathan Allis.
+The Board is currently comprised of the Non-Executive Chairman, Kenneth West, Richard Hullihen (CEO), Chuck Osborne (CFO), Bastiaan Driehuys (CTO) and five other NEDs, Daniel Brague, Juergen Laucht, Cyrille Petit, Frank Schulkes and Marcella Rudy.
 The time commitment formally required by the Group is an overriding principal that each director will devote as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.
 Biographical details of the current directors are set out under 'Board of Directors' on the Investor relations page of the group's website.

 The Non-Executive Directors receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
 In addition, Non-Executive Directors are also reimbursed for travelling and other incidental expenses incurred on Group business.